 You should be able to see the following in your workspace:

-There are four options to choose from:
+When working with InDesign settings for tabs, there are four options to choose from:

 - Left Justified (A)